ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - A cluster can have one or more worker nodes.
 A worker node is a virtual server, physical server or bare metal.
 Following this tutorial, you will set up a cluster with two worker nodes.
 - Persistent volumes and other options available for saving and sharing data between app instances.
 - Kubernetes ingress controller used to manage the load balancing between worker nodes.
 Ingress is a collection of rules that allow inbound connections to reach the cluster services.
-Ingress load balance the traffic between worker nodes internally.
+Ingress balances the traffic between worker nodes internally.
 - Compose For MySQL service to store the database.
 With Kubernetes you can run your own database inside the cluster, but it might be more favorable to use a managed database-as-a service for reasons such as operational simplicity, built-in backups and scaling.
 You can find many different types databases in IBM Cloud [catalog](https://console.bluemix.net/catalog/?category=data).

 ## VM's, containers and Kubernetes